-This specification is similar to that stated in the Workforce Security section, but instead of determining access rights, Access Authorization requires policies and procedures to be implemented for granting access to ePHI, such as through a particular workstation or for specific transactions, programs, processes or other mechanisms.
+This specification is similar to that stated in the Workforce Security section, but instead of determining access rights, Access Authorization requires policies and procedures to be implemented for granting access to ePHI, such as through a particular workstation or for specific transactions, programs, processes, or other mechanisms.

 Access Establishment and Modification (Addressable)

-A covered entity must implement policies and procedures that, based upon the entity’s access authorization policies, establish, document, review and modify a user’s right of access to a workstation, transaction, program, or process.
+A covered entity must implement policies and procedures that, based upon the entity’s access authorization policies, establish, document, review, and modify a user’s right of access to a workstation, transaction, program, or process.

-One of the most important elements of the administrative safeguards is the provision of training on the HIPAA Security and Privacy Rules, not only for the staff that is granted access to ePHI or may otherwise come into contact with it, but all members of the workforce, including management.
+One of the most important elements of the administrative safeguards is the provision of training on the HIPAA Security and Privacy Rules, not only for the staff granted access to ePHI or may otherwise come into contact with it, but all members of the workforce, including management.
 Even the most robust security policies can be easily compromised due to poor or non-existent staff training.